aaronbloomfield/ccc/hws/intro/index.md

-- Lines 2 to $n$-1 will each hold a transaction record (which is *not* the same as a transaction statement), one per line; these will be of the form `S transferred x to D on w`, where S is the source wallet, D is the destination wallet, x is the (floating point) amount to transfer, and w is the date.
-The date can be any format you would like, as long as it has the date and time (with seconds).
+- Lines 2 to $n$-1 will each hold a transaction record (which is *not* the same as a transaction statement), one per line; these will be of the form `S transferred x to D on w`, where S is the source wallet, D is the destination wallet, x is the integer amount to transfer, and w is the date.
+The date can be any format you would like, as long as it has the date and time (with seconds), but it must be human readable (so no unix timestamps).
 In Java, `new Date()` will achieve this; in Python 3, `str(datetime.now())` will do the same.
 - The last line will have the nonce, which is determined when the